Normal Distribution – Definition & Formula

 Normal distributions exhibit the following characteristics:

 • Symmetry – It assumes a symmetrical shape.
 This implies that the curve can be divided into two equal halves.
-The symmetrical shape of the distribution is because half of each observation autumns on either side of the bell curve.
+The symmetrical shape of the distribution is because half of each observation falls on either side of the bell curve.

 • The mean, mode and median are equal – The mode refers to the most frequently occurring data point in a data distribution.
 The median is the value that separates the upper from the lower half in an ordered data set.
 These measures of distribution are equal.